The Spirit of Space

-Our designed and built environments – our cities with their squares and plazas, our towns, our villages, our own homes, gardens, and even the materials used in them – are some of the primary ways we express ourselves and our values, as individuals, as societies, and as cultures generally.
-Ideally, such environments should not only reflect the more pragmatic considerations of zoning, financial investments, and the logistics of urban and rural infrastructure, but also integrate specific landscapes, traditions, climates and the overall interrelationships of human beings with architectural, spatial, cultural, ecological, and even ethical considerations.
+Our cities with their squares and plazas, our towns, our villages, our homes, gardens, and even the materials used in them are some of the primary ways we express ourselves and our values as individuals, societies, and cultures.
+Ideally, such environments not only reflect the more pragmatic considerations of zoning, financial investments, and the logistics of urban and rural infrastructure, but also integrate specific landscapes, traditions, climates, and the overall interrelationships of human beings with architectural, cultural, ecological, and ethical considerations.

-Lewis Mumford, the great planner-sociologist, suggested that: “As is the environment, so is the man.”
-One would also like to believe the opposite – that man controls the shaping of his own environment and thus the expression of his own image and the images of his higher values and, ultimately, future lives and perceptions of subsequent generations.
+Lewis Mumford, the great planner-sociologist, said that “As is the environment, so is the man.”
+One would also like to believe the opposite—that man controls the shaping of his environment and thus the expression of his image, the images of his higher values, and, ultimately, future lives and the perceptions of subsequent generations.

-One of the primary ways in which man and the built environment meld as one is through the design and use of space.
+One of the primary ways that man and the built environment merge as one is through the design and use of space.
 This needs no elaboration.
-Anyone who takes a stroll through St. Marks Square in Venice, and the equally renowned spaces of Rome, Siena, Lucca, Paris, London, or Tiananmen Square in Beijing and even – although a joyously chaotic and confused space – New York’s Times Square, knows and feels this.
-Any sensible (in the true meaning of the word) person realizes that space has the ability to uplift, inspire, refresh and relax the spirit of each individual experiencing that space and can leave almost meditational, inspirational and spiritual auras that endure long after the individual has moved on.
+Anyone who takes a stroll through St. Mark’s Square in Venice and the equally renowned spaces of Rome, Siena, Lucca, Paris, London, or Tiananmen Square in Beijing—and even the joyously chaotic and confused space of New York’s Times Square—knows and feels this.
+Space has the ability to uplift, inspire, refresh, and relax the spirit of each individual experiencing that space and can leave almost meditational, inspirational, and spiritual auras that endure long after the individual has moved on.

-As a Japanese writer once said: “Some spaces are silent, others speak.
+A Japanese writer once said, “Some spaces are silent, others speak.
 Some which are more rare, sing.”
-The silent spaces are rarely noticeable while the ones that speak invariably provoke human attention.
+The silent spaces are almost never noticeable, while the ones that speak invariably provoke human attention.
 In this case, whether we like them or not, we cannot avoid seeing them.
-And once in a while, we find ourselves in spaces that induce utter enchantment.
-These are the ones that “sing” and send the spirit soaring!
-My goal in this paper is to discus the elements that might increase the creation and appreciation of these rare spaces.
+But once in a while we find ourselves in spaces that induce pure enchantment.
+These are the ones that sing and send the spirit soaring!
+This article will explore the elements that might increase the creation and appreciation of these rare spaces.

-What we feel in a built environment is “The Spirit of Space” that influences our emotional attitudes and has a direct impact on our sensibilities, and our behaviors.
+What we perceive in a built environment is the spirit of space that affects our feelings and has a direct impact on our behavior.

-The Spirit of Space has no direct relationship to historical period, style, location, or size of a built-environment.
-However, obviously spaces are usually “designed”, and the results reflect the cultural background of the designer and his/her sensitivity to landscape, history and culturally relevant issues.
-It is thus immediately apparent that designers have a great responsibility not only to understand the significance of the spaces they design but also to consciously shape them to reflect human responses to the desired Spirit of Space.
+The spirit of space has no direct relationship to the historical period, style, location, or size of a built environment.
+However, spaces are usually designed, and the results reflect the cultural background of the designer and his or her sensitivity to landscape, history, and culturally relevant issues.
+Designers have a responsibility to not only understand the significance of the spaces they design but also to consciously shape them to uplift the spirit of others.

-The spirit of a given space is experienced through certain key criteria of which these are the most important and can produce the following positive and negative feelings.
+The spirit of a given space is experienced through the following key criteria that produce either positive or negative feelings: